 Some of the biggest lifestyle changes people make are linked to leading a more active and healthy lifestyle.
-Every year, millions of people worldwide commit themselves to resolutions where they dedicate themselves to exercising more or eating healthier.
-Unfortunately, only a small number of them succeeds in making these changes.
+Every year, millions of people worldwide commit themselves to resolutions where they dedicate themselves to exercising more or to eat healthy.
+Unfortunately, only a small number of them succeed in making these changes.
 If you’re having trouble motivating yourself and keeping up with a lifestyle change, try following some of these tips.

 Make gradual changes